 Though AS typically affects the spine in the lower back and the pelvic region, it can also affect other joints.

-The pain often gets worse during periods of inactivity, such as overnight or during a long stretch of sitting.
+The pain often worsens during periods of inactivity, such as overnight or during a long stretch of sitting.

 Trouble moving and with flexibility